James A. O'Brien, Northern Arizona University

 1 Foundations of Information Systems in Business

-Section I: Foundation Concepts: Information Systems in Business
+Section I: Foundation Concepts: Information Systems in Business2 Competing with Information Technology

 Section II: Foundation Concepts: The Components of Information Systems